ceramic-engine/ceramic-engine.github.io/content/guides/02-getting-started/04-display-a-square.md

 import ceramic.Color;
 ```

 `Quad` class is used to display quads, that is, a polygon composed of two triangles that will form a square or a rectangle.
-It’s a very common and versatile type of ceramic API.
+It’s a very common and versatile type of Ceramic API.

 Color is an utility to work with RGB colors.